dhrisya010/delivery-market-analysis-with-SQL/README.md

 ![Top 10 Cities with Vegetarian and Vegan Dishes Availability](./images/image1.png)

-_Figure : Top 10 pizza restaurants by rating_
+_Figure : Top 10 Cities with Vegetarian and Vegan Dishes Availability_

 ## ⏱️ Project Timeline
 The initial setup of this project was completed in 5 days.